exercism/csharp/exercises/concept/equality/.meta/design.md

 - `equality`: know how to check for equality and inequality; know how reference equality differs from structural equality; know that equality works by default for value and reference types; know how to customize equality checks using `Equals` and `GetHashCode()`; know of the `IEquatable<T>` and `IEqualityComparer<T>` interfaces and how to implement them.
 - `sets`: Know how to use hash sets `HashSet<T>` as provided by the .NET BCL.
 Understand the relationship with `Object.GetHashCode()` and the performance charateristics of hash sets.
+- `marker-interfaces`: know what a marker interface is; know of some common marker interfaces

 ## Prerequisites